Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 In addition, older people, Indigenous Australians, people with disabilities, and people who live in rural areas are all more likely to be digitally excluded.

-Given these findings, digital literacy is important on three distinct levels.
+Given these findings, digital literacy is essential on three distinct levels.
 Firstly, a foundational degree of digital literacy is necessary to participate in an increasingly digital society.
 Without this, people may struggle to access employment and other basic needs.

 Finally, and perhaps most importantly, improving digital literacy is vital from a diversity and inclusion standpoint.
-As the latest ADII report reveals, Indigenous Australians, people with disabilities, and Australians from poorer socio-economic backgrounds are disproportionately affected by a lack of digital literacy Therefore, improving access to digital literacy for these traditionally marginalised groups should be a priority to help bridge the digital divide.
+As the latest ADII report reveals, Indigenous Australians, people with disabilities, and Australians from poorer socioeconomic backgrounds are disproportionately affected by a lack of digital literacy Therefore, improving access to digital literacy for these traditionally marginalised groups should be a priority to help bridge the digital divide.

 Tips to improve your team’s digital literacy